CSME 2022 Annual General Meeting

 Location: Room ICE-8-222, University of Alberta, Edmonton, AB and via ZOOM

-The 2022 AGM agenda package (click to download) contains the following reports for approval by general members: (i) Audited 2021 financial statements, (ii) 2022 Report of the CSME Nominating Committee.
+The 2022 AGM agenda package (click to download) contains the following reports approved by general members: (i) Audited 2021 financial statements, (ii) 2022 Report of the CSME Nominating Committee.

 CSME 2021 AGM Minutes / Elected Slate of Officers